portwatcher/YJWebView/README.md

 # Goal

-Support as many W3C standards as possible, provide non-invasive interfaces for developers.
+* Support as many W3C standards as possible.
+* provide non-invasive interfaces for developers.
+* No compromise for peformance.

 # How it works